MultiSafepay/docs/content/integration-team/connectjs.md

     }
 }
 ```
-Please note: containerId uses 'multisafepayContainer' as class as example.
-Any classname can be used.
+**Note:** The `containerId` uses `multisafepayContainer` as an example class name.
+You can enter your own container name.

-Include the ConnectJS library:
+4. Add the ConnectJS library:
 ```
 <script src="https://devpay.multisafepay.com/js/connect.js"></script>
 ```

-When the order and the JSON are created, the setting for ConnectJS must be included under the payment_options as show in this example:
+When making the `POST /orders` request, include the setting for ConnectJS in the `payment_options` object.

+Example:
 ```
 {
   "type": "redirect",